berreys/startup/README.md

 This web app is still fully functional in a single browser.
 It now runs on a node.js server using express.
 Endpoints have been created for logging in and storing the groups.
 This means that rather than localstorage storing those values, they are accessible through API endpoints on the express server.

 To view the functionality of the web app currently, I suggest logging in as a user, creating a group, then copying the group id.
 Once this is done, log in as another user and join that group by pasting the group id.
 This will allow you to see real data and experiment with how the app works.

+## Login Deliverable
+This web app now works across multiple browsers.
+Its data is now persistable in a mongodb database.
+This is made possible by changing the API endpoints from the last deliverable to now access mongodb databases which store the necessary information.

+Read the second paragraph of the service deliverable to see how to best view the functionality of the application.